-The Core Strategy does underline that the promotion of renewable energy technology, subject to The Core Strategy does underline that the promotion or renewable energy secrinology, subject to adequate mitigation of any adverse impacts, is supported by the Council.
+The Core Strategy does underline that the promotion of renewable energy technology, subject to adequate mitigation of any adverse impacts, is supported by the Council.
 The Council considers that it is preferable for carbon omissions to be reduced through sustainable design and construction, before requirements for on-site renewable energy generation or allowable solutions are considered.
 Larger, commercial renewable energy source developments, whilst broadly acceptable in principle, will need to be considered on their merits including their impact on designated and non-designated landscapes in the Green Belt.
-The Council recognises that embracing climate change may require historic notions of uthors design be a challenger. of urban design to be challenged.
+The Council recognises that embracing climate change may require historic notions of urban design to be challenged.

+5.12 Openness

-5.12 Openness\ in paragraph 137 of the NPPF is naturally read as referring back to the underlying aim of Green Belt policy that is "to prevent urban sprawl by keeping land permanently open...".
+The concept of "openness" in paragraph 137 of the NPPF is naturally read as referring back to the underlying aim of Green Belt policy that is "to prevent urban sprawl by keeping land permanently open...".
 Openness is the counterpart of urban sprawl and is also linked to the purposes to be served by the Green Belt.
 It is not necessarily a statement about the visual qualities of the land, though in some cases this may be an aspect of the planning judgement involved in applying this broad policy concept.
-Nor does it imply freedom from any form of development; some forms of development are appropriate and as such are compatible with the concept of openness\.
+Nor does it imply freedom from any form of development; some forms of development are appropriate and as such are compatible with the concept of openness5.

 The word 'openness' is open-textured, and a number of factors are capable of being relevant when it comes to applying it to the particular facts of a specific case.
-Prominent among these will be factors relevant to how built up the Green Belt is now and how built up it would be if redevelopment occurs, and factors relevant to the visual impact on the aspect of openness which the Green Belt presents6.
-It is clear from 'Samuel Smith' that visual impact is a factor that may be material to the assessment of openness, and it will be for the decision maker to determine whether or not it is to be taken into account in any individual case.
+Prominent among these will be factors relevant to how built up the Green Belt is now and how built up it would be if redevelopment occurs, and factors relevant to the visual impact on the aspect of openness which the Green Belt presents between the clear from 'Samuel Smith' that visual impact is a factor that may be material to the assessment of openness, and it will be for the decision maker to determine whether or not it is to be taken into account in any individual case.

-One factor which can affect appropriateness, the preservation of openness and conflict with Green Belt purposes, is the duration of development and the reversibility of its effects?
+One factor which can affect appropriateness, the preservation of openness and conflict with Green Belt purposes, is the duration of development and the reversibility of its effects7.
 The Application is proposed for a lifetime of 40 operational years and is therefore considered to be relevant to its acceptability within the Green Belt.

-The National Planning Policy Guidance provides further guidance to the decision maker under the heading of: What factors can be taken into account when considering the potential impact of development on the openness of the Green Belt? :
+The National Planning Policy Guidance provides further guidance to the decision maker under the heading of: 'What factors can be taken into account when considering the potential impact of development on the openness of the Green Belt?'[®]: